aainaj/quotes-tableview-diffable-data-source/README.md

 # quotes-tableview-diffable-data-source
-Create Quotes app using xcodegen and table view diffable data source
+Creates Quotes app using xcodegen and table view diffable data source

 This project is created using xcodegen.
 Run in CLI: